gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 But do not treat "Context Engineer" as a happy new career.
 It is the final stage of industrialization.

 The new job isn't writing; it's cleaning the data supply chain so the agents don't choke on fake "done" tickets.
 We are the people decommissioning the library.
-The orchestration layer survives longer than the execution layer—that is the key insight for survival.
+The orchestration layer survives longer than the execution layer.
+That is the key insight for survival.
 But what survives longest is not writing.
 It is organizational arbitration.

 The strategic nihilism of being a Context Engineer is that the better you build the Context, the less the Engineer is needed.
 It is a self-consuming role.